 Truth: POAs are documents that should be updated regularly.
 Laws change, and if you have not regularly updated your documents you may find out too late that your POA is not valid.
 Further, some financial institutions may not accept a POA that was not updated in the last few years for fear of a lawsuit.

 Misconception: I shouldn’t make my POA active until I become incompetent (a “springing” POA).

 Truth: While the timing of granting agency through a POA is a matter of personal preference an immediately effective POA should be considered.
 A springing POA usually requires a finding of incompetency by at least one doctor and sometimes two.
 However, there may be an emergency where a doctor will not sign off that you are incompetent at all, or not in time to address a pressing issue.
 Making your POA effective immediately removes the need for a doctor to declare you incompetent.

 Misconception: I don’t need a POA, I’m young and healthy, plus I don’t have many assets.

 Truth: Every single person over the age of 18 should have a POA.
 You never know when something catastrophic may happen.
 You need to have a plan in place to take care of you in the event you become incapacitated unexpectedly.
 If you do not have these documents in place then you have no control who will be making decisions on your behalf.
 It can be expensive and time consuming for your loved ones to go through the court to have one of them appointed by a judge.

 POAs are absolutely essential documents that everyone should have.
 It is important to consult an elder law attorney who can examine your unique situation to create your POA and to keep it updated.

 Please do not hesitate to contact our office if you would like to speak with an attorney about creating your own POA.
-You can get in touch with the our firm offices by clicking here to book a complimentary consultation, emailing us at [email protected], or by dialing us up at (212) 920-6371.
+You can get in touch with our firm by clicking here to book a consultation, emailing us at [email protected], or by dialing us up at (212) 920-6371.